Dubai: Geography

 Dubai is on the Persian Gulf coast of the United Arab Emirates and roughly at sea level (16 m above).
-The emirate of Dubai shares borders with Abu Dhabi in the south, Sharjah in the northeast, and the Sultanate of Oman in the southeast.
+The emirate of Dubai borders Abu Dhabi to the south, Sharjah to the northeast, and the Sultanate of Oman to the southeast.
 Hatta, a minor exclave of the emirate, is surrounded on three sides by Oman and by the emirates of Ajman (in the west) and Ras Al Khaimah (in the north).
 The Persian Gulf borders the western coast of the emirate.
 Dubai is positioned at and has an area of 1588 sqmi, a significant expansion beyond its initial 1500 sqmi designation due to land reclamation from the sea.

-Dubai lies directly in the Arabian Desert, but its topography is significantly different from that of the southern portion of the UAE, with much of Dubai's landscape highlighted by sandy desert patterns, while gravel deserts dominate much of the country's south.
+Dubai lies directly in the Arabian Desert.
+Still, its topography differs significantly from that of the southern UAE, with much of Dubai's landscape characterized by sandy desert patterns.
+In contrast, gravel deserts dominate much of the country's south.
 The sand consists mostly of crushed shells and coral and is fine, clean, and white.
 East of the city, the salt-crusted coastal plains, known as sabkha, give way to a north–south running line of dunes.
 Farther east, the dunes grow larger and are tinged red with iron oxide.